cskeeters/pandoc-link-footnote/README.md

 This is a pandoc filter designed to be used with [Pandoc Typst PDF (`ptp`)](https://github.com/cskeeters/ptp) that outputs URLs for links as footnotes.
-This makes the URLs usefull when the document is printed.
+This makes the URLs useful when the document is printed.

 ```markdown
 ---